 Firth of Clyde, a scenic waterway in the West of Scotland

-This evening, I am posting information on the Firth of Clyde in the West of Scotland.
+This afternoon, I am posting information on the Firth of Clyde in the West of Scotland.

 Isle of Arran and Firth of Clyde

-On the southern and eastern sides of the Firth are towns such as Port Glasgow, Greenock, Largs, Ardrossan, Irvine and Troon whilst on the north and west can be found Dumbarton, Helensburgh, Dunoon, Rothesay (Isle of Bute) and Great Cumbrae Island.
+On the southern and eastern sides of the Firth are towns such as Port Glasgow, Greenock, Largs, Ardrossan, Irvine and Troon.
+On the north and west can be found Dumbarton, Helensburgh, Dunoon, Rothesay (Isle of Bute) and Great Cumbrae Island.

 The towns mentioned above cover a mix of industrial, residential, golfing and holiday destinations.